sencae/e-learning-system/README.md

 # e-learning-system

 ## To build and run application
-From the top level directory of our project, run:
+From the top level directory of project, run:
 ```
 mvn clean install
 cd e-learning-system-backend